withastro/astro/.changeset/plenty-spiders-act.md

 'astro': patch
 ---

-Fixes an issue where a slot rendered multiple times resulted in the same output each time.
+Fixes an issue where rendering the same slot multiple times invoked it only once.